Loader gif

 Your max tax refund is guaranteed.

-When you’re going through a financial crisis, sometimes bankruptcy is the best or only solution.
+When you’re going through a financial crisis, sometimes is the best or only solution.
 Certain unforeseen events like divorce, catastrophic illness or a business failure can bring with them insurmountable debts that you don’t have the means to pay back, making bankruptcy a valid option for debt relief.

 But while many debts can be discharged by filing for bankruptcy, some debts cannot be gotten rid of so easily.
 Let’s look at how bankruptcy works and what debts are not eligible for discharge.